Liver and gallbladder

 The visceral surface of the liver shows impressions of the neighbouring organs.
 These indentations are the: gastric, esophageal, suprarenal, renal, colic, duodenal areas, and gallbladder fossa.

 There are quite a lot of anatomical features packed into a single organ, right?
-Not to mention the confusing functional division into liver segments.
-Clear up all of your confusions and cement your knowledge by reviewing the resources outlined below.
+Clear up all of your confusion and cement your knowledge by reviewing the resources outlined below.

 The liver has metabolic, exocrine and endocrine roles.
 It synthesizes plasma proteins which maintain osmotic pressure, transport micronutrients and act in blood clotting.
 Vitamins A, D, and K, iron and glycogen are important metabolic nutrients stored in the liver.
 They are released into the bloodstream when needed.
 The liver also modifies the action of various endocrine hormones and synthesizes bile, which is stored in the gallbladder.

 The gallbladder is a small hollow intraperitoneal organ.
 It is located on the visceral surface of the liver, between the right and quadrate liver lobes.
 The superior part of the duodenum, hepatic flexure and proximal transverse colon, are posteriorly related to it.

 There are three anatomical parts of the gallbladder.
 From lateral to medial these are:

 - Fundus which points inferoanteriorly.
 It projects onto the anterior abdominal wall at the intersection of the right 9th rib and the lateral margin of the rectus abdominis muscle.